pietrovitagliano/DeauthNet/README.md

 The blocking feature extends the detection functionality by adding the ability to blacklist an access point when an attack is detected.

 ## License
-This software is released under the GPL-3 license, which allows for its use, modification, and distribution according to the terms of this license, requiring that any modifications made to the software must reference the original author.
+This software is released under the GPL-3 license, which allows for its use, modification and distribution according to the terms of this license, requiring that any modifications made to this software must reference Pietro Vitagliano, the original author.